mattermost/mattermost-test-management/data/test-cases/cloud/co-term-expansion/test-4.md

 3. Verify CTA is shown message with Number of Seats crossed and Clickable like with text 'Contact Sales'
 4. Verify a button with text 'Add seats' is displayed in license section.
 5. Verify Clicking on Global banner, CTA link or Add seats button, Contact Sales Zendesk form is opened.
+6. Verify that 'Add seats' button is NOT displayed in license section.

 (extra manual)
 6. Verify the Zendesk for has pre-filled data like Subject, Email, timezone.